Distributed consensus-based observer design for target state estimation with bearing measurements: Conclusion

 \section{Conclusion}

 This work introduced a novel observer design to solve the problem of distributed target state estimation with bearing measurements.
-It started by introducing a general fixed-gain consensus-based observer design for estimating the state of systems modeled by a chain of integrators of arbitrary order, with a particular class of nonlinear measurement models in an undirected communication network of agents.
+It started by introducing a general fixed-gain consensus-based observer design for estimating the state of systems modelled by a chain of integrators of arbitrary order, with a particular class of nonlinear measurement models in an undirected communication network of agents.
 The proposed solution leveraged the integrator structure of the system dynamics in order to reduce the data exchanged in the network, requiring each agent to broadcast only a component of the state estimate.
 By exploiting the properties of the orthogonal projection matrix, the proposed method was then used to systematically solve the distributed target tracking problem for a target with an arbitrary motion model order.
 Explicit conditions on the system gains and geometric conditions on the bearing measurements were provided for obtaining exponential stability properties.
-Robustness to measurement loss was addressed, and practical examples where derived for a target modeled with first-, second-, and third-order integrator dynamics, highlighting the systematic design procedure and the growing strictness of the stability conditions imposed.
+Robustness to measurement loss was addressed, and practical examples where derived for a target modelled with first-, second-, and third-order integrator dynamics, highlighting the systematic design procedure and the growing strictness of the stability conditions imposed.
 To conclude, simulation results were presented to illustrate the performance of the proposed algorithm.
 Future work includes further research into the stability conditions and convergence properties of the proposed observer under scenarios where the derived geometric conditions for the agents' formation are not satisfied, but there is enough relative motion between the agents and the target to resort to PE arguments.

-\begin{ack} The work of M. Jacinto and P. Trindade was supported by the PhD Grants (DOI: \href{https://doi.org/10.54499/2022.09587.BD}{10.54499/2022.09587.BD}) and (DOI: \href{https://doi.org/10.54499/2020.04749.BD}{10.54499/2020.04749.BD}) from Funda\c{c}{\~a}o para a Ci{\^e}ncia e a Tecnologia (FCT), Portugal.
-This work was also supported by FCT, Portugal through LARSyS (DOI: \href{https://doi.org/10.54499/LA/P/0083/2020}{10.54499/LA/P/0083/2020}).
-The authors gratefully acknowledge J. Pinto and G. Serrano for their suggestions that helped improve the quality of this work. \end{ack}
+Future efforts also include the coupling of the proposed observer with a cooperative motion controller.
+This is crucial to guarantee the observability of the system under challenging environments where occlusions might occur and ensure that the geometrical conditions are always satisfied by the agents.